Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ## 2. Beyond Words: Mapping the Unspoken Truths

+**In One Sentence: ** Sensory-friendly research design helps individuals affected by fungal problems to identify struggles they previously *could not articulate*, thereby empowering marginalized groups to voice their perspectives.

 **Objective**
 To address the problem of *inexpressibility* by providing appropriate tools that help scientifically marginalized groups articulate their own scientific experiences.